 - Bullying about body weight or shape

-- Stressful life events (e.g. loss of job, relationship breakdown)
+- Stressful life events (e.g., loss of job, relationship breakdown)

-In many cases, anorexia originates from a strict diet that becomes excessive and unhealthy, leading to pathological mindset and outcomes.
+In many cases, anorexia originates from a strict diet that becomes excessive and unhealthy, leading to a pathological mindset and outcomes.

 The brain and hormonal level changes during puberty are also thought to be associated with anorexia nervosa, and the incidence of the condition is highest during this time.
-In particular, feelings of stress, anxiety and low self-esteem are thought to trigger anorexia.
+In particular, feelings of stress, anxiety, and low self-esteem are thought to trigger anorexia.

 An abnormal biochemical makeup of the brain may also be involved.
 The hypothalamic-pituitary-adrenal axis (HPA) regulates the release of neurotransmitters such as serotonin, norepinephrine, and dopamine, which affect the mood and appetite of the individual.
 Individuals with anorexia nervosa often have decreased levels of serotonin and norepinephrine, suggesting that they may be involved in the pathology of the condition.